benmvp/slides/md/2016-es6-nationjs.md

 - Picture of my wife Rashida and our 2 year old daughter Simone
 - We live in SF Bay Area in a suburb called Pittsburg
 - I'm currently a Senior UI Engineer at Eventbrite
+  - I assume everyone here has heard of Eventbrite since you purchased tickets
+  - I work on the Frontend Architecture team - transitioning to React

 =====

 # ES6 Features

+NOTES:
+- Buckle your seat belts!

 =====